-In a time when more employees work remotely, reliance on contingent workers is growing, and “super jobs” are becoming more prevalent, defining how an organization manages not just recruiting but reskilling—and even reassigning—employees should be included in the overall workforce planning process.
+In a time when more employees work remotely, reliance on contingent workers is growing, and “super jobs” in which people straddle multiple skill sets are becoming more prevalent, defining how an organization manages not just recruiting but reskilling—and even reassigning—employees should be included in the overall workforce planning process.

 Step 5: Make workforce planning an ongoing process

 With change happening at an ever-increasing rate, the workforce planning process needs to be agile and adapt in real time to both external environment and internal staffing needs.
 This effort is no longer an annual event.
 Companies need to engage in an ongoing planning process with shorter time frames.

 “It needs to be very flexible, because oftentimes the business’s priorities change, even in a short time,” Eskenazi told SHRM.
 “The business is constantly resetting—and faster than ever before.”
 Eskenazi recommends that workforce planning teams routinely engage with leadership for input to then make modifications and update the plan.

 Approaching workforce planning strategically, with an eye on the organization’s long-term objectives, and from a collaborative, analytics-driven perspective gives businesses the ability to adjust and adapt to increasingly changing business needs.